Explore the development of western photography through these special selections from our collection.

 Taken during the Thatcher era, only a year before Agecroft miners participated in the National Union of Mineworkers strike in 1984–85, this photograph shows the effect of the industry on the landscape.
 In the foreground are typical Sunday league football pitches, and adjacent is detritus—abandoned cars and other litter.
 A tethered horse completes the melancholic scene.

 Paul Graham (1956–) is best known for his groundbreaking colour documentary work in the 1980s.
 His series Beyond Caring, from which this image is drawn, depicts the offices of the Department of Health and Social Security and was published as a book in 1985.
 The great theme of the decade, particularly in the north of England, was poverty and deindustrialisation.
 The dismantling of the mining industry and resultant strikes was the dominant story.

 Graham was the first person to make significant use of colour in social documentary photography.
 Documentary photography had been dominated by black and white, with colour mainly confined to advertising and domestic work.
 Graham’s use of colour as a tool for personal expression in social documentary photography transformed British photography and remains influential today.

-British photographer Martin Parr’s (1952–) extensive body of work has brought him fame and made a deep impression on photographers who have followed in his wake.
+British photographer Martin Parr (1952–) is one of the most significant artists in the modern history of photography.
+His extensive body of work has brought him fame and made a deep impression on those who have followed in his wake.
 Parr is famous for his unorthodox, often humorous style and his interest in mass tourism, consumerism and globalisation.
 His work is frequently perceived as being critical of England and the English and as such is often received with ambivalence, regardless of its impact on the medium and obvious quality,

 A member of Magnum Photos, Parr works with brash colour to portray a world apparently full of vulgarity and wastefulness.
 His first large-scale project was The Last Resort, a series of photographs of the run-down seaside resort of New Brighton on the Wirral.
 Published as a book in 1986 and exhibited widely, The Last Resort became notorious for its shocking, garishly colourful portrayal of modern society.